 I can also say that clients and colleagues regularly call upon me to provide strategic and outcome focused advice in the resolution of a wide range of disputes.
 What I prefer to say is that I continue to assist individuals and businesses in guiding them through the claims process to resolution.
 I have built an enviable reputation on the back of taking the responsibility of obtaining excellent results in some of New Zealand's leading Court judgments and negotiated settlements.
-I got to this point after working in New York in the mid 1990s, a few short years at one of New Zealand's top litigation law firms, a decade at the New South Wales bar as an overseas practitioner and over 18 years at the independent bar in New Zealand.
+I got to this point after working in New York in the mid 1990s, a few short years at one of New Zealand's top litigation law firms, a decade at the New South Wales bar and over 18 years at the independent bar in New Zealand.

 I hold a conjoint law and commerce degree with Honours from the University of Otago.
 I was admitted as a barrister and solicitor to the High Court of New Zealand in 1997, the Supreme Court of New South Wales in 2001, the Supreme Court of Queensland in 2009 and to the High Court of Australia in 2004.
 I joined the independent bar in New Zealand and also New South Wales in 2001.
 I held a practising certificate in that State for over a decade.
 I have been an elected member of the Auckland Branch Council of the New Zealand Law Society since 2015.

 I have recently completed my Master of Laws (LLM) at The University of Melbourne.
 The University of Melbourne's law school is currently QS ranked number 6 in the world just behind Harvard, Oxford, Cambridge, Yale and Stanford Universities.
 By comparison, Auckland University's law school, being New Zealand's top law school, is only ranked number 33.
-I was able to tailor my LLM degree across 9 areas of law, one or more of which were directly relevant to the large majority of work we undertake for clients.
-This will greatly benefit most of our clients and ensure they continue to receive the best available legal advise and representation.
+I was able to tailor my LLM degree across 9 areas of law, one or more of which were directly relevant to the large majority of work I undertake for clients.
+This will greatly benefit most of my clients and ensure they continue to receive the best available legal advice and representation.
 Honours is not a distinction recognised as part of Melbourne's LLM programme.
 My point average was equivalent to an honours grade.

 My practice comprises a broad range of litigation work and dispute resolution work.
 I appear regularly at all levels of the lower and superior courts.
 A very large majority of my non-criminal instructions resolve via direct negotiations or a mediated outcome.
-In addition to managing my own caseload, I lead a litigation team of seven.

 A few aspects of my non work life